Updated on: 09.06.2025

 - Molecular identification of the partner gene of FGFR1

-- Treatment: Pemigatinib/ midostaurin/ Ponatinib- Followed by HSCT (If fit)
+- Chronic phase: Pemigatinib/ midostaurin/ Ponatinib- Followed by HSCT (If fit)

 Myeloid/Lymphoid Neoplasm JAK2 Rearrangement